(3rd LD) (US election) Biden inches closer to possible victory amid slow vote counting | Yonhap News Agency

 4

-(4th LD) (US election) Trump leading in all but one of key battleground states
+(2nd LD) (US election) Biden inches closer to possible election victory with Trump still leading in major battleground states

 -